The Entry Process

 The admissions process normally begins at least a year prior to entry, with prospective parents and students attending an Open Morning and / or having an individual tour of the school and a meeting with the Headmistress.

 Parents who would like their daughter to be considered for a place complete a registration form and are asked to pay a non-refundable registration fee.
-Formal entry examinations for girls at age 11 take place in early January (prior to entry the following September).
+Formal entry examinations for girls at age 11 take place in mid-November (prior to entry the following September).

 11+ Entrance Examination Information